qur/withmock/scenarios/README.txt

                   the first marks it to be mocked then the mocking will also be enabled for the second.
 If the second package didn't ask for mocking enabled, it shouldn't be.

+build_constraints - make sure that build constraints are respected.
+This
+                  includes using a mocked version of the os package, which uses a combination of explicit and implicit build contraints.
+In particular, build constraints that aren't the first comment didn't work.